Jouzer/foxer_IoT_screen/README.md

 # foxer_IoT_screen
 ESP8266 / Arduino / Wemos TFT 2.4 >> Load up to 9 temperature sensors from Foxer API and display them on TFT

-Hardware requirements: (without adapting the code)
+Requirements: (without adapting the code)
 - Wemos D1 Mini Pro
 - Wemos TFT 2.4 touch shield
 - Foxer IoT sensors and account that can create a group of sensors and release the API key